Anchor Barn Door Hardware

 Track System Types

-- Single Track: Single tracks are designed for single barn doors, and are the most cost-effective way of installing a single door.
-They cost between $250 - $400.
+• Single Door Track: Single barn door tracks are designed for one barn door and are the most cost-effective.
+They can cost between $250 - $400.

 Roller Types

-- Soft-Close Rollers: Soft close rollers are slightly more expensive, but they prevent the doors from slamming, expanding the door’s lifespan and allowing some peace and quiet in your home.
+• Soft-Close Rollers: Soft close rollers are slightly more expensive, but they prevent the doors from slamming.
+They expand the door’s lifespan and allowing some peace and quiet in your home.
 They are great options for families with young children who are prone to door slams, and jamming little fingers.
 They cost between $50 - $150 per roller.

-- Ball-Bearing Rollers: Rollers with ball bearings are sometimes needed for heavier doors, and allow a nice, smooth opening and closing.
+• Ball-Bearing Rollers: Rollers with ball bearings are sometimes needed for heavier doors.
+They provide a nice, smooth opening and closing.
 They cost $30 - $100 per roller.

 Labor